When Your Child’s Anxiety Looks Like Anger

 The CDC says childhood mental health concerns deserve attention when symptoms are severe, persistent, and interfering with home, school, or play.
 That is a clean sentence.
 Real life is messier.
 It looks like a child who seems fine all afternoon, then detonates when you say it is time to leave.
 Or one who controls the route to school down to the last turn because the unknown feels like a cliff edge.

-Look for patterns around pressure points.
+So look for patterns around pressure points.
 School mornings.
 Bedtime.
 Handovers.
 New places.
 Loud rooms.
 Tests.
 Sleepovers.
 Anything where your child has to separate, perform, wait, be watched, or not know what happens next.
 A kid who melts down before a birthday party may not be ungrateful.
 They may be picturing every possible way the room could go wrong.
+If the pattern clusters around the classroom, the piece on when school suddenly feels too big walks through that specific fear.

 Start by lowering the amount of language in the room.
 I know, the urge is to explain.
 To correct the tone.
 To make sure they understand why this is not okay.
 But a flooded child cannot take in your full TED Talk on respect.
 A flooded adult cannot either, honestly.